leroy-j/Udacimobile/README.md

 <b>This Udacity Project</b><br>
 This project encompasses the fundamental aspects of building a native application including handling infinite lists, routing, and user input.

-<b>Specific Requirements</b><br>
+<b>Specific Features</b><br>
-Use create-react-native-app.
 Allow users to create a deck which can hold an unlimited number of cards.
 Allow users to add a card to a specific deck.
-The front of the card should display the question.
-The back of the card should display the answer.
+The front of the card displays the question.
+The back of the card displays the answer.
-Users should be able to quiz themselves on a specific deck and receive a score once they're done.
+Users are able to quiz themselves on a specific deck and receive a score once they're done.
-Users should receive a notification to remind themselves to study if they haven't already for that day.
+Users will receive a notification to remind themselves to study if they haven't already for that day.

 </div>